-The FIFA World cup for 2018 will begin on June 14, 2018 and end on July 15, 2018.
-The tournament, which takes place every four years, is set to take place in Russia after it was given a chance to host the games on December 2, 2010.
-It will be the first time the tournament takes place in Europe since the year 2006.
+The FIFA World cup for 2018 began on June 14, 2018, and ended on July 15, 2018.
+The tournament, which takes place every four years, was designated to take place in Russia after it was given a chance to host the games on December 2, 2010.
+It is the first time the tournament is held Europe since the year 2006.

 Criteria for Host Selection

 In January 2009, the criteria to select the 2018 FIFA World cup began with nine countries interested, among them Russia, Indonesia, Mexico, the United States, England, the Netherlands, Australia, Japan, and Spain.
 Mexico withdrew, and FIFA rejected Indonesia since the country had not submitted a letter supporting its bid.
 Japan, the United States, and Australia gradually withdrew, and eventually, four nations remained.
 A 22-member bench presided over the selection process by holding a meeting in Zürich on December 2010.
 Upon voting, Russia won the bid during the second round of voting, joining the list of countries that have hosted the World Cup.

 The host, Russia, is the largest country in the world with a surface area of an eighth of the total inhabited land across the globe (17,125,200 square kilometers).
 Its capital city is Moscow, and the country is one of the most populous in the world.
 The country is rich in mineral and energy resources making it one of the leading producing countries of natural gas and oil in the world.
 It is also a leading producer of nuclear weapons.
 Russia is a member of several organizations worldwide including the United Nations Security Council, World Trade Organization, Commonwealth of Independent States, and Shanghai Cooperation Organization, among others.